 - You will learn to skillfully lead both organic circles in my style, and focus circles.

-- I will teach you some basic Authentic relating games (hot seats in particular) that you can use to lead connection-focused events for meetups, churches, or community organizations that you belong to.
+- I may teach you some basic Authentic relating games (hot seats in particular) that you can use to lead connection-focused events for meetups, churches, or community organizations that you belong to.

-- There may be income opportunities by running a city franchise for the Conscious Singles project.
+- There may be income opportunities by running a city franchise for the Authentic Singles project.